 Frozen Niagara formation inside Mammoth Cave.
 Courtesy of NPS

 Mammoth Cave National Park started using E85 in 1999 and today runs all its vehicles on alternative fuels.
-Thanks to new funding, the park is adding four propane-powered school buses, two propane-powered pickup trucks, and one electric utility vehicle to its fleet.
-In addition, park personnel are partnering with the Kentucky Clean Cities Partnership to enhance efforts to educate visitors, employees, and the media about the benefits of using alternative fuels.
+Thanks to new funding, the park added four propane-powered school buses, two propane-powered pickup trucks, and one electric utility vehicle to its fleet.
+In addition, park personnel partnered with the Kentucky Clean Cities Partnership to enhance efforts to educate visitors, employees, and the media about the benefits of using alternative fuels.